Introduction

 Converting Sketches and Wireframes

-Transform rough sketches, floor plans, or wireframes into polished, photorealistic images while maintaining the original layout and proportions.
+Transform rough sketches, floor plans, or wireframes into polished, photorealistic images while maintaining the original layout.

-Example - Floor Plan to Interior: Upload a simple floor plan sketch.
+Example — Floor Plan to Interior: Upload a simple floor plan sketch.
 Then edit: "Based on this floor plan, create a photorealistic rendering of a modern industrial loft.
 Include concrete walls, exposed brick, large factory windows, and wooden beam ceilings.
 Place furniture according to the layout: large sofa in the living area, dining table in the center, and kitchen along the left wall.
-Use warm industrial lighting.
-The space should feel open and spacious."
+Use warm industrial lighting."

-Example - Wireframe to UI: Upload a wireframe sketch of a mobile app.
+Example — Wireframe to UI: Upload a wireframe sketch of a mobile app.
 Then edit: "Following this wireframe, design a high-fidelity mobile app interface for a fitness tracking app.
-Use a modern design with a dark background, vibrant accent colors (blue and purple), and clean typography.
-Add sample content: user profile picture at the top, daily stats showing steps and calories, and a list of recent workouts below.
-Include app icons that match modern design trends."
+Use a modern design with a dark background, vibrant accent colors (blue and purple), and clean typography."

-Magic Hour's AI Image Editor supports editing with multiple input images, allowing you to combine elements from different photos or apply consistent styles.
+Magic Hour's AI Image Editor supports uploading multiple input images, allowing you to combine elements from different photos or apply consistent styles.

 Multi-Image Replacement